Hyeongsan River

-The Hyeongsan flows north from near the northern border of Greater Ulsan into Gyeongju city, where it enters the Gyeongju Basin and is joined by the Bukcheon stream (북천/北川), a major tributary.
-It continues north into Pohang city, and in Angang-eup of Pohang it is joined by the Gigyecheon flowing from the north and turns abruptly eastward.
+The Hyeongsan flows north from near the northern border of Greater Ulsan into Gyeongju, where it enters the Gyeongju Basin and is joined by the Bukcheon stream (북천/北川), a major tributary.
+It continues north into Pohang, and in Angang-eup of Pohang it is joined by the Gigyecheon flowing from the north and turns abruptly eastward.
 From there runs east and slightly north until it meets the Sea of Japan at Pohang Harbor.
 The estuary of the Hyeongsan has been covered by the massive industrial development around the port of Pohang, including the POSCO steel mill.

 History

 The Hyeongsan is primarily notable for the Silla civilization which arose within its valley, centered at Gyeongju.

 Middle Jeulmun Pottery Period potsherds have been unearthed in the Hyeongsan Basin.
 Several significant Mumun settlements arose along the river after 1100 BC, notably Wolsan-ri and Hwangseong-dong (FPCP 2005; GNRICH 2003).

 Economy

 Today the Hyeongsan continues to play a role in local transport, as it has for thousands of years.
 Although very little boat traffic is found on the river, the river valley still provides an important transportation corridor.
 Highways connecting Ulsan, Gyeongju and Pohang follow the river's course, as does the Donghae Nambu Line passenger railway from Gyeongju to Pohang.

 The sprawling industrial facilities of Pohang Iron and Steel (POSCO) and INI Steel are located in Pohang just south of the mouth of the Hyeongsan.
 The eastern bank of the river in the suburbs north of the old city of Gyeongju are the home to many industrial facilities.